Kim Young-kwang (actor): Acting

 Also in 2021, he starred alongside Choi Kang-hee in the fantasy romantic comedy Hello, Me!, which premiered in February 2021.

 In 2022, he starred in murder thriller netflix series Somebody.

+In 2023, he starred in Melo-drama titled "Call it love", alongside actress Lee Sung-Kyung.
+It aired on Disney+ from February 22 to April 12, 2023.
+Also that year, he starred in original drama of Genie TV the "Evilive".